cardeliverynetwork/openapi.net/cdnlink/README.txt

 - Invalid database connect string
 - Invalid CDN API URL or key

+The following Send status' are possible:

+    Queued (10) - The send is queued, waiting to be processed by CdnLink Processing (20) - The send is being processed by CdnLink Sent (30) - The send is sent
+    Error (40) - An error occurred when processing a send

 CdnLink: Receive
 ================
 Calling application calls CdnLink in receive mode: